repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheAttributeIsNotTransientSoItMustHaveADataTypeThatIsSerializable
+/*
-message 'The attribute is not transient so it must have a data type that is serializable'
+The attribute is not transient so it must have a data type that is serializable
+*/

 context EAttribute